influxdata/docs-v2/content/influxdb/v2.0/reference/config-options.md

 Size of the internal cache used in the TSI index to store previously calculated series results.
-Cached results are returned quickly rather than needing to be recalculated when a subsequent query with the same tag key/value predicate is executed.
+Cached results are returned quickly rather than needing to be recalculated when a subsequent query with the same tag key-value predicate is executed.
 Setting this value to `0` will disable the cache and may decrease query performance.

 **Default:** `100`

 {{% note %}}
-This value should only be increased if the set of regularly used tag key/value predicates across all measurements for a database is larger than 100.
+This value should only be increased if the set of regularly used tag key-value predicates across all measurements for a database is larger than 100.
 An increase in cache size may lead to an increase in heap usage.
 {{% /note %}}